 Frequently Asked Questions

-How can I get a quick divorce in Virginia?
+How can I get a quick divorce in Fairfax?

 The fastest way to get a divorce in Virginia is to get an uncontested divorce.
 If both spouses agree on the different terms of a divorce, then it is possible for it to be uncontested.
 It is important to keep in mind, however, that Virginia law does require that a couple be separated for one year (or six months if they have a separation agreement and no children under the age of 18) before divorce proceedings can begin.